-OK, now.
-Here’s part two of my series on how to take sharp photos – with more tips on keeping your camera steady.
+Here’s part two of my series on how to take sharp photos—with more tips on keeping your camera steady.

-You can support your camera on a tree, a lamp post or something of this kind.
+You can support your camera on a tree, a lamp post, or some other stable thing.
 But what’s next?
 What if you want more flexibility?
 Or if you want to position your camera more carefully?
 What if you want more portability?
-Then you must think about camera supports.
+You must think about camera supports.
 You’re going to have to carry something with you.
-It all depends on if you just want some extra help when hand holding is difficult, or if you’re interested in really long exposures of seconds, minutes or even hours.
+It all depends on if you just want some extra help when hand-holding is difficult or if you’re interested in really long exposures of seconds, minutes, or even hours.
 Let’s look at some extra help first.
 But before we go further, it’s important to consider a couple of points:

 - It’s too late when you get to the top of the mountain to know that you’ve left your support behind.

 So let’s see what you can do.
 If you go into a well-equipped photo store or online dealer, you’ll find all sorts of gadgets and gizmos to help you keep your camera steady.
-You’ll find clamps with screws that you can use if there’s some suitable wood around, devices with suckers that will stick on your car window, mini tripods with fixed legs and some with flexible legs that you can wind round a post, and beanbags, which are literally bags full of beans or pulses or polystyrene granules that will mold to your camera and provide a steady base.
+You’ll find clamps with screws that you can use if there’s some suitable wood around, devices with suction cups that will stick on your car window, mini tripods with fixed legs and some with flexible legs that you can wind around a post, and beanbags that will mold to your camera and provide a steady base.

 2. Put your camera on the ground

-- First, I decide on how to focus.
+- Decide on how to focus.
 Autofocus often works well if there’s nothing like a hanging lamp in the way.

-- Then I make sure that the self timer is activated.
+- Make sure that the self-timer is activated.

-- Often I’ll use a wide angle setting on my lens, but this depends on how high the roof is and how much I want to include in my picture.
+- Use a wide angle, depending on how high the roof is and how much you want to include in the picture.

-- The final step is to put the camera carefully on the ground with the lens facing up.
+- Put the camera carefully on the ground with the lens facing up.
 Position it as carefully as you can, and press the shutter release gently.

 Then step out of the way and also be careful to stop anyone treading on your camera!
-The self timer will blink or buzz, and after a while the camera will take the picture.
+The self-timer will blink or buzz, and after a while, the camera will take the picture.
 Typically the exposure can be a second or more.
 Now, this is a hit-or-miss technique, and you’ll probably need some computer work after to get the composition right, but it will keep your camera steady.
-(Ok, now I’m sorry.
-This will probably mean spending some money.)

 3. Buy a monopod